 “Mister Ed,” Carberry then said, referencing the 1960s American sitcom about a talking horse, “was JFK, compared to your Donal”.

-In the micro pause that followed, Iseult briefly considered whether Margaret had been slightly too derogatory, before deciding it was more fun to pretend she hadn’t noticed and instead, finish her ‘routine’.
+O’Malley snorted appreciatively at her friend’s latest ‘how fucking mental is your husband’ witticism.
+But she also briefly considered whether Carberry had gone too far, before deciding it was more fun to pretend she hadn’t noticed and instead, finish her ‘routine’.